Vladimir7280/dash-masternode-tool/README.md

 1. Open your OS command line terminal

-2. Change the current directory to the folder where the DMT release files were downloaded:
+2. Change the current directory to the folder where the FIXMT release files were downloaded:

    `cd /Users/<username>/fixmt-dist`